Virginia-iGEM/igem-wikibrick/README.md

 - University of Toronto: igemwiki-api, used to automate uploads to iGEM wiki
 - iGEM Peshawar 2016: General information regarding wiki development

+## 8 Contributing

+If you're interested in JavaScript, Handlebars, Markdown, Webpack, templating libraries like Handlebars, view libraries like React.js or Angular, and the future of frameworks support the iGEM wiki, and would like to contribute to the tools used to make the `igemwiki` stack run, we welcome pull requests, issue submissiosn and emails at [virginia.igem@gmail.com](mailto:virginia.igem@gmail.com).

+Links to repositories that make this tool work:

+- The original [igemwiki-api](https://github.com/igemuoftATG/igemwiki-api), written by Toronto 2016's Julian Mazzitelli
+  - Our fork of [igemwiki-api](https://github.com/Virginia-iGEM/igemwiki-api), which fixes a few bugs with Julian's code and may be pulled in the future. `igem-wikibrick` runs off of this library.
+- [generator-igemwiki](https://github.com/Virginia-iGEM/generator-igemwiki), a Yeoman generator which depends on this tool.